Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Pass@K by Direct Differentiation

-This is a reweighting of the vanilla REINFORCE gradient update\footnote{We have dropped a constant $K$ factor across all examples, which can be absorbed into the learning rate.} by $\omkp$, the empirical Fail@(K-1) of the other $N-1$ samples: it amplifies gradients of examples with rare correct responses (large $N^-$) and suppresses gradients of redundant examples (small $N^-$).
+Reweighing the vanilla REINFORCE gradient\footnote{We have dropped a constant $K$ factor across all examples, which can be absorbed into the learning rate.} by $\omkp$, the empirical Fail@(K-1) of the other $N-1$ samples, amplifies gradients of examples with rare correct responses (large $N^-$) and suppresses gradients of redundant examples (small $N^-$).
 When $N^-<K-1$, the weight is $0$ since Pass@K is already guaranteed.

-As in the 0/1 case, REINFORCE forms an unbiased but high-variance estimator.
+As in the 0/1 case, REINFORCE is unbiased but high-variance estimator.
 We can reduce variance by substituting rewards $r_i$ in Eq.~\eqref{eq:reinforce_K simple} with appropriately computed advantages.
 This way, we also introduce negative gradients.

 \paragraph{RLOO$_K$.} Using the RLOO advantage scores from Eq.~\eqref{eq:RLOO advantage} in place of $r_i$ in Eq. \eqref{eq:reinforce_K simple}, the RLOO algorithm for Pass@K optimization has gradient (proportional to, ignoring constants $N/(N-1)$ and $K$):